green-rose-ds/haz_waste_codes_quiz/README.md

 # haz_waste_codes_quiz
-A quiz to match up the descriptions of Hazardous Waste codes to their description, built using Tkinter in Python
+A quiz to match up the descriptions of Hazardous Waste codes to their description, built using Tkinter in Python for IFCS Summative 2